Moment Estimation for Nonparametric Mixture Models Through Implicit Tensor Decomposition: Numerical Experiments

-The solutions are in \cref{fig:xfel}.
-We show the ground-truth pictures and images computed by \ALS and the best EM result.
-We circled the most obvious dissimilarities in the means and weights in red.
-For visualization purposes, the data is $\log$-transformed and we lower-bound the pixel values by $10^{-4}$.
-Respectively 1, 4, and 0 pixel values are changed for the ground-truth, \ALS and EM.
-We remark that on real XFEL data, \ALS may enjoy extra advantages over EM.
-Since \ALS is nonparametric, it is expected to be more robust to violations of the Poisson noise model.
+The solutions are shown in \cref{fig:xfel}.
+We show the ground-truth pictures, images computed by \ALS, and the best EM result.\footnote{ For visualization purposes, the data is $\log$-transformed and we lower-bound the pixel values by $10^{-4}$.
+Respectively 1, 4, and 0 pixel values are changed for the ground-truth, \ALS and EM.} We circled the most obvious dissimilarities in the computed means and weights in red.
+We remark that on real XFEL data, \ALS may enjoy extra advantages over EM -- since \ALS is nonparametric, it should be more robust to violations of the Poisson noise model.